The topic of email monetization is a hot one. It seems the age-old question for a myriad of publishers is this:

 The attention of your email subscribers is worth to you far more than their current money-making value.
-In essence, monetizing email lists is much like the California Gold Rush in the mid-19th century: you’re sitting on a revenue gold mine and just need to exploit it effectively.
+In essence, monetizing your email list is much like the California Gold Rush in the mid-19th century: you’re sitting on a revenue gold mine and just need to exploit it effectively.

 Naturally, there are different ways to monetize your email list.
-Here are some of the best ones:
+Here are some of the best ways to make money:

 Monetize with ads